aosabook/500lines/functionalDB/chapter.md

 * Each slice is a labeled artifact (‘a’ through ‘e’).
 * Each artifact has a ‘color’ attribute (where white means that no update was made).
 * Black arrows denote a change in color between layers (e.g., from c.color @t2 to c.color @t0).
-* Light blue arrows are arbitrary relationships of interest between entities (e.g., from ‘b’ to ‘d’).
+* Light blue arrows are arbitrary relationships of interest between artifacts (e.g., from ‘b’ to ‘d’).

  ![image alt text](image_0.png)